adrianmoye/ssh-gateway/README.md

 Deploy the container in a dedicated namespace and expose the port.
 Give the container a service account either with "cluster-admin" access for the "impersonate" mode, or with access to read service account and secret resources in it's namespace for the "serviceaccount" mode.

+If you wish to use the "proxy" mode, you will need to replace the auto-generated CA with the default one created by kubeadm in:

+    $ ls /etc/kubernetes/pki/front-proxy-ca.*
+    /etc/kubernetes/pki/front-proxy-ca.crt  /etc/kubernetes/pki/front-proxy-ca.key

-To use it create a resource with the desired username, and then annotate the the resource with the ssh key:
+To use it create a resource with the desired username, and then annotate the the resource with the ssh key(we use an SA here, but anything will do if you're not using "serviceaccount" mode):

     $ kubectl create sa -n users user
     $ kubectl annotate -n users --overwrite sa user ssh="ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAQE....7ywzbQ== user@example.com"